About support for GDPR in Ad Manager

 - Declare ad technology providers: Search for the names of ad technology providers you work with on reservation creatives, then select the ad technology providers to add them to the list.

-- Enter the URL of any owned ad technology.
+- In the Add custom ad partner URLs field, enter the URL of any owned ad technology.
 If you use any ad technology owned by you or your company on your site or app, such as a content delivery network, enter its URL, domain, or subdomains to make sure that ad technology isn’t blocked in reservation requests.
 This list should only include ad technologies that you were unable to declare in the previous step.

 It is your responsibility to ensure that you have consent for any URLs that you enter if consent is required.